higherordinal/FlavorConnect/DEPLOYMENT_GUIDE.md

 - [ ] Check for any hardcoded URLs and update them
 - [ ] Verify CORS configuration on Heroku API
 - [ ] Check PHP version and required extensions
+- [ ] Delete existing `.htaccess` files and rename `.bluehost-htaccess` files to `.htaccess` in both the main public directory and the API directory
 - [ ] Validate .htaccess configurations

 ## 9. Troubleshooting Common Issues